Why do you want EU citizenship?

 For my mother to visit us in Spain on her South African passport she needs a visa.
-To get the visa she must fly to Cape Town, pay over R1,000 and produce a seemingly endless pile of letters, insurances, invitations, bank account documents, and stamps in a process that takes weeks.
+To get the visa she must fly to Cape Town, pay over R1,000.
+Additionally, she has to produce a seemingly endless pile of letters, insurances, invitations, bank account documents, and stamps in a process that takes weeks.
 My mother-in-law, with her British passport, just hops on the plane and here she is.
 EU passports are amongst the most powerful passports in the world when it comes to visa-free travel.
 Just one of the awesome benefits of EU citizenship.
-For instance, Germany allows your visa free travel to 157 countries worldwide, the highest in the world!
+For instance, Germany allows your visa-free travel to 157 countries worldwide, the highest in the world!

 2. Education and business opportunities

-An EU passport allows you to freely live, study, and work across the EU According to the QS World University rankings, a third of the top ranking universities in the world are located in the EU.
-An EU passport opens access to all these universities plus numerous other colleges and schools for you and your children.
+EU citizenship and an EU passport allows you to freely live, study, and work across the EU According to the QS World University rankings, a third of the top-ranking universities in the world are located in the EU. importantly, EU Citizenship and an EU passport open access to all these universities plus numerous other colleges and schools for you and your children.

 3. Financial Opportunities

-An EU passport the opportunities to live under a tax regime that suits your situation.
-Additionally, EU regulations offer a layer of privacy regarding taxation that is not available many parts of the world.
+EU Citizenship and an EU passport the opportunities to live under a tax regime that suits your situation.
+Additionally, EU regulations offer a layer of privacy regarding taxation that is not available in many parts of the world.

 4. Social Security and Civic rights

-Access to world class health care, unemployment programs, pensions and the like, for you and your family, are all benefits to which you would be entitled with EU citizenship.
-Voting, the right to stand for public office and other civic rights also come with citizenship.
+Access to world-class health care, unemployment programs, pensions and the like, for you and your family, are all benefits to which you would be entitled with EU citizenship.
+Voting, the right to stand for public office and other civic rights also come with EU citizenship.

 5. Consular Assistance

-A range of options in a “worst-case” scenario.
+You have access to a range of options in a “worst-case” scenario.
 It should be noted that EU Citizenship and an EU passport will allow you and your family unrestricted travel, safe passage, consular assistance and much more if there is a situation beyond your control in your country of residence or business.

-6. A gift to pass onto your children
+6. EU Citizenship is a gift to pass onto your children

 EU citizenship is something you can often pass onto your children and sometimes your grandchildren, opening a world of opportunities to them.

-Most of Europe follows the rule of Jus Sanguinis, the inheritance of a countries’ citizenship from one, or more, of your parents.
-Most people know about this rule but often do not realise that in some countries you can inherit citizenship from your family in other ways.
+Most of Europe follows the rule of Jus Sanguinis.
+This is the inheritance of a countries’ citizenship from one, or more, of your parents.
+Undoubtedly, Most people know about this rule.
+Nevertheless, did you realise that in some countries you can inherit citizenship from your family in other ways?
 Here are some that you may not know about:

 - Ancestry beyond one generation.
-In Italy, Ireland, Poland, Greece, Hungary and Lithuania you may be eligible for citizenship from grandparents, great-grandparents, and even much further back than that in some cases.
-Check out your family tree using a tool like ancestry.com and then run our wizard against your details.
+In Italy, Ireland, Poland, Greece, Hungary and Lithuania you may be eligible for EU citizenship from grandparents, great-grandparents, and even much further back than that in some cases.
+Check out your family tree using a tool like ancestry.com and then check our individual country pages for details.

 - People with ancestors (predominantly Jewish, but also Romany, communists, LBGTI and others) displaced in World War 2.
-Several European countries offer citizenships to ancestors of people who lost their citizenship fleeing persecution, including Germany, Poland, Austria, and Hungary.
+Several European countries offer EU citizenship to ancestors of people who lost their citizenship fleeing persecution, including Germany, Poland, Austria, and Hungary.

 This path has some obvious drawbacks if you are not already in a long term, committed relationship with an EU citizen!
-Seriously, most EU countries recognise the rights of a spouse but there are often a lot of bureaucratic hurdles to clear before being granted EU citizenship.
+Seriously, most EU countries recognise the rights of a spouse.
+Importantly, there are often a lot of bureaucratic hurdles to clear before being granted EU citizenship.
 Indeed, we strongly recommend using a qualified, trusted immigration lawyer to ensure the smooth passage of any application.

 The Mediterranean island nation, officially the Republic of Cyprus, has been a member of the European Union since 2004.
 Its economy, based primarily on tourism, shipping and financial services has rebounded from the 2008 crisis.
-In addition, it should be noted that it is one of the fastest growing economies in the Eurozone.
-Growth across most sectors is projected to continue in 2018.
+In addition, it should be noted that it is one of the fastest-growing economies in the Eurozone.
+Growth across most sectors is projected to continue in the 2020s.
 A Cypriot passport offers access to the European Union, free travel within the Schengen area and visa-free, or visa on arrival access, to 159 countries as at January 2018.